adeelahmadk/cpp-oop/oop_concepts.md

 class Array { };
 ```

-an object intantiation like `Array< int > intArray;` creates a concrete form of the class template called **class-template specialization**.
-A number specializations for a class template can be aliased using `typedef` statement in the header definition like
+an object instantiation like `Array< int > intArray;` creates a concrete form of the class template called **class-template specialization**.
+A number of specializations for a class template can be aliased using `typedef` statement in the header definition like

 ```c++
 ...